featherhawk essences

 What if I want to avoid alcohol?

 Red Shiso herb is a member of the mint family and is commonly used in macrobiotic cooking.
-The active ingredient in red shiso is Perilla Aldehyde, a preservative documented to have 1,000 times the strength of synthetic food preservatives.
+The active ingredient is Perilla Aldehyde, a preservative documented to have 1,000 times the strength of synthetic food preservatives.
 In oriental medicine it has been used to calm the nervous system, activate the digestive system, help with colds and coughs, and as a diuretic.

 Can I take essences if I'm also taking herbs or getting body work?

 Yes.
 Essences are a wonderful complement to any type of health care including herbs and other supplements, homeopathy, acupuncture or acupressure, massage therapy and energy work, hypnotherapy, chiropractic, psychotherapy, and standard medical care.
-[Top]

 I'm taking a medication prescribed by my doctor.
 Is it safe to use essences?

 If you still feel there might be an unpleasant interaction between any medication you are taking and the alcohol in an essence, dilute the drops in a glass of water and sip during the day, add the drops to a cup of hot tea or warm water to dissipate the alcohol, or choose the alcohol-free herbal stabilizer Red Shiso.
-[Top]

 How do I order essences?

-If you have any problems with the PayPal® shopping cart, please call (812.949.0478 or 877.226.7858 toll free in the U.S.) or email Nanci at featherhawk.
+If you have any problems with the PayPal® shopping cart, please call (812.949.0478 or 877.226.7858 toll free in the U.S.) or email nanci at featherhawk dot com.

 I live outside of the United States.
 Can I order essences?